erysdren/netradiant-custom/README.md

 ## Supported games

-There are also gamepacks for the following Source Engine titles:
+There are gamepacks for the following Source Engine titles:

 - Half-Life 2 (2004)
 - Vampire: The Masquerade - Bloodlines (2004)